UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 After completion of the bioinformatics analysis, the output file `UT-VH00770-230600_ncbi_submission_info.csv` can be used to create NCBI templates for biosample and SRA submission.
 Detailed instructions on submitting data to NCBI are located at `https://docs.google.com/document/d/1rGCWnDpGljdLqMs0FZ90TJLPtHRFpwIo-lalLKINn0w/edit?usp=sharing`.
 This file can only be accessed by anyone within UPHL.

 # Debugging
 The scripts provide verbose logs throughout its operation.
 If there's an issue, the logs will often provide clues about what went wrong.
-Since 09/01/2023, I have been observing singularity/apptainer related issue when running the pipeline using `VHrun_ww_seq_analysis` at the viralrecon step.
-The current resolution is to delete the viralrecon folder and re-run the step2 and step3 individually, until we come up with a better solution to resolve this.
+Since 09/01/2023, I have been observing singularity/apptainer related issue when running the pipeline using `run_ww_analysis_auto.sh` at the viralrecon step.
+The current resolution is to resume and re-run the script using `-resume` flag, until we come up with a better solution to resolve this.

 # Contribution